-The MATERIAL REMOVAL is the volume of material removed by the current cut.
-The calculation of the removal depends on the turning type, the diameter, the cutting depth and the cutting length.
+The MATERIAL REMOVAL RATE is the volume of material removed per minute with the current speed of removal.
+The rate depends on the current time and the current removal volume, which depends on the turning process, the diameter, the cutting depth and the cutting length.

-The CUTTING FORCE (Ff or Fa) is the axial force which is the force in the feed direction.
-The calculation of this force depends on the feed, the nose radius, the cutting depth, the entering angle and the specific cutting force (kc).
+The CUTTING FORCE (Ff or Fa) is the axial force which is the force in the direction of movement.
+The calculation of this force depends on the feed rate, the nose radius, the cutting depth, the entering angle and the specific cutting force (kc).

-The CUTTING FORCE (Fp or Fr) is the radial force which is the passive force perpendicular to the feed direction.
-The calculation of this force depends on the feed, the nose radius, the cutting depth, the entering angle and the specific cutting force (kc).
+The CUTTING FORCE (Fp or Fr) is the radial force which is the passive force perpendicular to the direction of movement.
+The calculation of this force depends on the feed rate, the nose radius, the cutting depth, the entering angle and the specific cutting force (kc).

 The TORQUE value is the load the current machining exerts on the turning spindle.
-The calculation of the torque depends on the turning type, the diameter, the feed, the cutting depth and the specific cutting force (kc).
+The calculation of the torque depends on the lathe process, the diameter, the feed rate, the cutting depth and the specific cutting force (kc).

 The SPINDLE POWER is the power required at the machining position.
-The calculation of the spindle power in this app depends on the turning type, the diameter, the cutting depth, the cutting force (Fc) and the spindle speed values.
+The calculation of the spindle's power in this app depends on the values of the lathe process, the diameter, the cutting depth, the cutting force (Fc) and the spindle speed.

-The MOTOR POWER is the power required by the spindle motor.
+The MOTOR POWER is the power required by the spindle's motor.
 The calculation of the motor power depends on the spindle power and the efficiency.

 As already written, illustrated and short explanations of the results can be obtained by a double tap on the results field.

 In addition to changes on page 1, the resulting values are affected by changes in the changeable values on page 2 as below:

 - A change in the lathe process will also change the material removal rate, torque and power